Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

   - Train case (Scale-Sum) – don’t use for variable names
 - If a variable includes a "select all" option, start all associated variables with the same prefix (`cert_elem`, `cert_secondary`, `cert_leader`, `cert_other`).
 Again this allows you to easily see grouped items, as well as easily programatically manipulate those items as needed.
 - Consider denoting reverse coding in the variable name to reduce confusion (`anx1_r`)
-- Choose abbreviations and standard phrases to use across all variables.
-Using controlled vocabularies improves interpretation and also makes data exploration and manipulation easier [@riederer_column_2020].
-  - mean = mean
-  - scaled score = ss
-  - percentile rank = pr
-- Include an indication of the instrument in the variable name.
+- Include an indication of the reporter in the variable name (student self-report = `s`).
 This can also help with the unique variable name requirement above.
-  - t = teacher self-report
-  - s = student self-report
-  - tr = teacher rating of student
-  - d = district student records
-  - `t_conf1`, `s_anx2`, `tr_relate4`, `d_gender`
+- Choose an order for variable name metadata (e.g., reporter -> variable name -> item number/type)

 **Example variable naming style guide**